-The most top things in the tech world are discussing on self-driving cars on road.
+The top thing in the tech world is discussing self-driving cars on the road.
 Recently we heard about Waymo carrying test on roads.
-Now here is one more to go, as Uber is joining hands with Volvo in order to bring driverless cabs for their users.
+Now here is one more to go, as Uber is joining hands with Volvo in order to bring driverless cabs to their users.

-We are somewhere eagerly waiting for these days to come soon where we are having a ride with self-driving cars.
-On one side, Uber is planning to bring 24000 Volvo self-driving cars on road and on another side we all have a question – isn’t it a big deal?
-Then the answer would be absolute yes, as this negotiation has a huge investment of approximately $600 million.
+We are somewhere eagerly waiting for these days to come soon when we are having a ride with self-driving cars.
+On one side, Uber is planning to bring 24000 Volvo self-driving cars on the road, and on another side, we all have a question – isn’t it a big deal?
+Then the answer would be absolutely yes, as this negotiation has a huge investment of approximately $600 million.

 Uber’s Advanced Technologies Group is still working on this autonomous driving system.
-The news obtained from sources state that Uber will be bringing XC90 SUVs equipped with autonomous technology as part of a non-exclusive deal from 2019 to 2021.
-A new Volvo XC90 cost around $50,000.
+The news obtained from sources states that Uber will be bringing XC90 SUVs equipped with autonomous technology as part of a non-exclusive deal from 2019 to 2021.
+A new Volvo XC90 costs around $50,000.

-Uber is testing prototype Volvo cars for more than a year.
-This car will be equipped with the autonomous driving system with a safety driver in front seat.
-The safety driver would be managing the control if the self-driving system fails due to unfortunate conditions.
+Uber has been testing prototype Volvo cars for more than a year.
+This car will be equipped with an autonomous driving system with a safety driver in the front seat.
+The safety driver will be managing the control if the self-driving system fails due to unfortunate conditions.

-Jeff Miller who is Uber’s head of automotive alliances, said: “Our goal was from day one to make investments into a vehicle that could be manufactured at scale.
+Jeff Miller, Uber’s head of automotive alliances, said: “Our goal was from day one to make investments into a vehicle that could be manufactured at scale.
 It only becomes a commercial business when you can remove that vehicle operator from the equation.”

-Uber has not yet come out with an official statement regarding the financial details regarding this giant deal.
-But Miller revealed in his statement that the company will purchase a small number of cars using equity and others would be bought using debt financing.
+Uber has not yet come out with an official statement regarding the financial details of this giant deal.
+But Miller revealed in his statement that the company would purchase a small number of cars using equity, and others would be bought using debt financing.

-Finally, it’s clear that it is going to be one of the biggest deal for Uber.
-It involves not only huge investment but also involves plenty of risks at the same time.
-But if this deal goes well then the company will surely be going to earn huge over this.
-Let’s wish the best luck to this company and hope they live up to users expectations.
+Finally, it’s clear that it will be one of Uber’s biggest deals.
+It involves not only a huge investment but also involves plenty of risks at the same time.
+But if this deal goes well, then the company will surely be going to earn huge over this.
+Let’s wish the best of luck to this company and hope they live up to users’ expectations.